johnoestmannmusic/SpectralPrismTracker/README.md

 - `/viewsource` inside the app opens the source repository.
 - `/stepthrough` walks through rebuilding the loaded project step by step.

+## AI Disclosure

+_This software was developed with AI programming assistance.
+For more info on my current stance, please read https://johnoestmannmusic.com/ai-building-exoskeletons/_